 Skoda Octavia hatchback - MPG, running costs & CO2

-Efficient petrol and diesel engines will be joined by a plug-in hybrid
+Efficient petrol and diesel engines are available with a plug-in hybrid

 Low running costs have always been part of the Octavia's appeal, and the latest version promises better real-world efficiency than ever.
-Many of the engines now feature 48-volt mild-hybrid technology, harvesting otherwise wasted energy as the car slows down.
+Petrol automatic engines now feature 48-volt mild-hybrid technology, harvesting otherwise wasted energy as the car slows down.
 This is stored in a small battery, with a small motor capable of giving the engine a boost under acceleration.
-This also allows the car to coast with the engine temporarily switched off, and for the stop and start to work more effectively in traffic.
+This also allows the car to coast with the engine temporarily switched off, and for the stop and start to work more effectively in traffic, and an 'e-TEC' badge indicates it's fitted.

 A plug-in hybrid Skoda Octavia iV offers the lowest running costs, combining a 1.4-litre petrol engine with a 13kWh battery pack and potent electric motor.
 When charged from a home supply or public charging post, this will offer up to 43 miles of electric-only range.
 The Octavia vRS, reviewed separately, is also available with a PHEV powertrain along with petrol and diesel engines.

 Skoda Octavia MPG & CO2

-The latest petrol engines are very compelling and that includes the 1.5-litre with 148bhp fitted in the Octavia.
-Using clever tech including cylinder deactivation - where not all of the engine is used until more power is needed - it can manage up to 50.4mpg, with CO2 emissions from 127-153g/km depending on trim level.
+The latest petrol engines are very compelling, and that includes the 1.5-litre with 148bhp fitted in the Octavia.
+Using clever tech including cylinder deactivation - where not all of the engine is used until more power is needed - it can manage up to 52.3mpg, with CO2 emissions from 123-132g/km depending on trim level.
 This puts the Octavia in the middle Benefit-in-Kind (BiK) bands for company-car drivers.

-Long-distance, high-mileage drivers are still likely to be drawn to the 2.0-litre diesel, which comes with either 113 or 148bhp.
-They can return up to 65.7 and 61.4mpg respectively, with CO2 emissions putting them in similar BiK bands to the petrol.
+Long-distance, high-mileage drivers are still likely to be drawn to the 2.0-litre diesel, which comes with either 114bhp or 148bhp.
+They can return up to 68.9 and 67.3mpg respectively, with CO2 emissions putting them in similar BiK bands to the petrol.
 Trying the former on motorways and back roads, we were reminded how well diesels can perform for high-mileage drivers; it returned a solid 66mpg according to the trip computer.